Healthcare providers: START HERE

 How you feel about your data matters

-Seeing your diabetes data should be an opportunity to have an open and empathetic conversation with your healthcare provider about what is and isn’t working for you.
+• Use your data as a tool for open, empathetic discussions with your healthcare provider to determine what is and isn’t working for you.

 The bottom line: do what’s best for you